archerydwd/blog/README.md

 </html>
 ```

-Now we need a way to create new articles so we can then create new comments on them.
+=

-**Creating the articles**
+###Creating the articles

-We need to add a link to the create template from the index template (src/view/articles/index.html)
+We now require a link to the create template from the index template: src/view/articles/index.html.

 ```
 <html>
   <body>